Neim4n/KPI-Schedule/README.md

  #### API

  These APIs help me make my site more flexible and easier to use.
-With the help of these APIs, I was able to get up-to-date information about currencies and the situation in the world.
+With the help of these APIs, I was able to get up-to-date information about schedule of KPI.

 - [ApiRozklad](https://api.rozklad.org.ua/)